apache/incubator-gluten/docs/get-started/Velox.md

 ./dev/buildbundle-veloxbe.sh --enable_qat=ON
 ```

-## Enable QAT with Gzip Compression for shuffle compression
+## Enable QAT with Gzip/Zstd for shuffle compression

-1. To enable QAT at run-time, first make sure you have the right QAT configuration file at /etc/4xxx_devX.conf.
+1. To offload shuffle compression into QAT, first make sure you have the right QAT configuration file at /etc/4xxx_devX.conf.
 We provide a [example configuration file](../qat/4x16.conf).
 This configuration sets up to 4 processes that can bind to 1 QAT, and each process can use up to 16 QAT DC instances.

 ```bash
 ## run as root